If You’ve Always Wanted to Learn

 Every plate of Los Tres Golpes starts with mangú — the base that holds everything together.
 This series works the same way.

-El Mangú focuses on rhythm, balance, timing, and connection — the fundamentals that support everything you’ll learn later.
+El Mangú focuses on strong basics, balance, timing, and connection — the fundamentals that support everything you’ll learn later.
 We slow things down so your dancing feels stable instead of rushed.

 You’re not just learning steps.
 You’re building a base that makes every future class easier and every social more enjoyable.